 Some lenders will ask you to prove that you have been receiving stipend for so many months, or years, to consider you for a mortgage.
 They may also want it to run for a minimum time in to the future.

 There are also options available where your stipend has been confirmed, but you haven’t had your first payment yet.

 Does my field of study affect if I qualify for a stipend mortgage?

 Potentially, but there’s no definitive list.
 Some lenders say any field is acceptable.
-We will just need to demonstrate to the underwriter at a lender that accepts PhD stipend, that your earning potential will meet or exceed what your stipend is when you become employed.
+We will just need to demonstrate to the underwriter at a lender that accepts PhD stipend, that your future income and earning potential will meet or exceed what your stipend is when you become employed.